State-by-State Availability

 The dual-currency model separates entertainment play (Gold Coins) from redeemable prizes (Sweeps Coins).
 This allows operation under sweepstakes law rather than gambling statutes.

 Each state retains authority to regulate or prohibit sweepstakes within its borders, leading to the current patchwork of availability.
-States like Washington have interpreted existing gambling prohibitions to include sweepstakes gaming.
+Operator access can change when states tighten enforcement or when brands update their risk policies.

 Most sweepstakes casinos determine availability based on your physical location at the time of play rather than your state of residence.
 If you travel from a prohibited state to a legal state, you can typically access and play during your visit.